 Many pyramid promoters boast about high earnings of a few top performers ("thousands per week" or "six-figure income").
 Be skeptical about earnings claims.
 Most people recruited into the organization aren’t making those amounts, including the individuals making the claims.

-At recruitment meetings, the emphasis is on potential earnings with very little information given on how to sell the product.
+At recruitment meetings and in social media posts, the emphasis is on potential earnings and "building your business" with very little information given on how to sell the product.

 The products or services are gimmicks or overpriced.
 Examples are health and beauty aids, new inventions, or "miracle" cures.